Classy AI for Faculty

 How Classy fits the work you are already doing

 Classy AI works in concert with faculty.
-Lecture, lab, recitation, and office hours remain the center of gravity.
-Classy meets students in the moments between — at 11pm before a problem set is due, on the bus, the morning of a midterm — when a question would otherwise go unasked.
+Lecture, seminar, lab, recitation, and office hours remain the center of gravity.
+Classy meets students in the moments between — at 11pm before an assignment is due, on the bus, the morning of a midterm — when a question would otherwise go unasked.

 Concrete instructor workflows